weenachuangkud/FastCast2/README.md

 Caster.RayHit:Connect(OnRayHit)
 ```

-4. Enjoy, see more samples at
+4. Enjoy, see more samples at https://github.com/weenachuangkud/FastCast2/tree/main/samples to see how it was actually used